 Hunting Seasons and Duck Limits: Concurrent 107 days.
-The daily bag limit is 7 ducks and mergansers, including no more than 2 female mallards, 2 pintail, 3 scaup (86-day season), 1 canvasback, and 2 redheads.
+The daily bag limit is 7 ducks and mergansers, including no more than 2 female mallards, 1 pintail, 3 scaup (86-day season), 2 canvasback, and 2 redheads.
 The season on coots and common moorhens may be between the outside dates for the season on ducks, but not to exceed 107 days.
 Coot, Common Moorhen, and Purple Gallinule Limits: The daily bag limits of coots, common moorhens, and purple gallinules are 25, singly or in the aggregate.
 Possession limits for all species are triple the daily bag limit.

-Outside Dates: Between the Saturday nearest September 24 (September 27) and the last Sunday in January (January 25).
+Outside Dates: Between the Saturday nearest September 24 (September 21) and January 31.